TorentalAce/Monopoly/README.md

 - Additionally, as more controllers are added and game options, command-line parameters will be added to account for them.

 Currently the game functions akin to a normal game of Monopoly, with the following simplifications:
-- Mortgaging currently functions as just selling the property back to the bank
 - Trading/Voluntary selling has no functionality (as the base AI wouldn't use it anyway as per the specifications)